Tuition Payment Questions

 I have Bright Futures and want to pay my fees early.
 What do I owe?

 Bright Futures pays a per-credit rate, so it is easy to anticipate your award as soon as your class schedule is set.
-If you have the Bright Futures Scholarship and would like to pay your portion of tuition before Bright Futures processes, follow the equation below, which is using the 2015-2016 Bright Futures rate.
+If you have the Bright Futures Scholarship and would like to pay your portion of your bill before Bright Futures processes, follow the equation below.
 Please contact us if you have any questions.

 Medallion Scholarship (formerly 75%):

-(Total tuition owed) - ($77 x hours enrolled) = (Amount owed after Bright Futures Medallion Scholarship)
+(Total bill) - ($160.16 x hours enrolled) = (Amount owed after Bright Futures Medallion Scholarship)

 Academic Scholarship (formerly 100%):

 (Total bill) - ($213.55 x hours enrolled) = (Amount owed after Bright Futures Academic Scholarship)

 *Note that the Bright Futures Additional Educational Expense will be applied to the my.fsu.edu bill like any other financial aid and pay towards charges owed before any excess is refunded to the student.
 The Bright Futures Additional Educational Expense will not pay out over the summer.

 I am relying on other means to pay a portion of my bill.
 How do I pay a partial amount?

 To pay early, or to split your payment for some other reason—simply follow the “make a payment” link visible through the main my.fsu.edu portal page, or under your myFSU account statement, to be sent to the Transact website.